gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-pyha` (Intel Quartus RTL viewer)

-Main reason to pursue the OOP approach is the modularity and the ease of reuse. :numref:`mac-pyha-serial` defines new class, containing two MACs that are to be connected in series.
+The main reason to pursue the OOP approach is the modularity and the ease of reuse. :numref:`mac-pyha-serial` defines a new class, containing two MACs that are to be connected in series.
 As expected it synthesizes to a series structure (:numref:`pyha_mac_reuse_stack`).

 .. code-block:: python
-    :caption: Two MAC's connected in series
+    :caption: Two MAC's connected in series, specified in Pyha
     :name: mac-pyha-serial

     class SeriesMAC: